tdislay/hibooks/README.md

 # Discussion

-In this section, I will detail the choices I made, how they are coherent to the context, and what are their limitations.
+In this section, I will detail the technical choices I took.
+How they are coherent with the context, and what are their limitations.

 ## Nest

-I decided to use NestJs because it's highly opinionated and follows SOLID principles, which is a must-have in an entreprise context.
-As javascript is being too permisive, using opionated framework allows to avoid common pitfalls and so helps developers to write consistent and organized code.
+NestJs, as a highly opinionated framework which firmly follows SOLID principles, appears to be a great choice in an enterprise context.
+In fact, JavaScript permissiveness is a double-edged sword.
+While it brings freedom to developpers, on the other side it can lead to spaghetti-code and unmaintainable projects.
+That's why using opinonated frameworks allow developpers to avoid common pitfalls by restricting the choices they can take, which helps greatly to write consistent and organized code within a team.
-NestJs is especially enforcing a modular monolith architecture (which would help migration towards microservices), which I appreciate, as I strongly believe code should be organized by domain / feature (cohesion) and not by technical aspects.
+Also, NestJs enforces a modular monolith architecture, thus strongly helping migration towards microservices if needed later.
+Modular monoliths also encourages code cohesion by organizing by domain / feature and not by technical aspects.

-Though I consider Nest to be overabusing of Inversion Of Control and being too little permissive.
+However, I consider Nest to be too restrictive and overuse Inversion Of Control.
+Which could result in seeing everything _as a nail_.
-I find dependency injection to not very well fit the JS idiomatics, and that DI is better in POO-only context.
-Moreover, as my approach to tests is feature-centric, I don't find unit tests to be the best value (see [Tests](#tests)), thus, I couldn't use DI at its best.
+While IoC is a great pattern, considering JavaScript idioms, DI seems to better suit OOP-only context.
+Moreover, as my approach to tests is feature-centric, I don't find unit tests to be the best value (see [Tests](#tests)), thus, I was able to use DI at its best only once.
+The rest was OOP and DI boilerplate.

 ### Express over Fastify